cindyloo/rockstar-ai/README.md

 Once upon a time, there was a man named Shozo Hayama-san.
 He saw faces in many things, especially the rocks along the river in his town.
 He gathered them over 50 years and in fact started up a museum showcasing these rocks of humanity.
 As he has since passed away, his daughter runs the [museum](http://www006.upp.so-net.ne.jp/chinseki/index-ex.html).
 There is something very human about seeing faces in organic as well as inorganic material.
 This capability is something fairly difficult to replicate in machine learning algorithms.

-Let us see how well or poorly we can train a model to see faces!
+Let us see how well or poorly we can train a model to see all different sizes, colors and shapes of faces!
 We'll go for the lower-hanging approach first:

 A light weight face recognition implementation using a pre-trained facenet model.
 Most of the code is taken from David Sandberg's  [facenet](https://github.com/davidsandberg/facenet) repository.